The Ultimate Chapati Cheat Sheet

 • Tava and tongs – for the cooking (see step D for pictures)

-A. Preparing The Dough
+A. Prepare The Dough

 Measure out the whole wheat flour (atta).
 Take a small bowlful for 4-6 chapatis.
 The number will depend on how large/thin you want them.
 Don’t worry about the measurements in the beginning, a few chapatis more or less is no big deal.
 (You have bread or rice as backup, don’t you?
 If this is your first go at making chapati, better have a contingency plan.)